ibm-cloud-docs/secure-enterprise/connect-git.md

 1. Enter the URL to the repository.
 1. Optionally, specify a folder within the repository.
 Consider specifying a folder if you want to integrate your repository with multiple projects.
 Each project can have its own folder.
 1. Hover or click the access token field, then click the **Secrets** icon ![Key icon](../icons/secret-key.svg "Secrets") to select the secret that contains your access token.
+1. If your project already contains configurations, select **Copy existing configuration files to this repository** to save existing configurations to your repository.
 1. Click **Save**.

 ## Next steps